• Skip to primary navigation

 Windows will also create “RegIdleBackup” task in the Task Scheduler to manage future Auto-registry backups on your computer.

-2. Manually Backup Registry Files on Windows 10 & 11 Computer
+2. Manually Backup Registry Files in Windows 11/10

 Once Registry Backups are enabled on the computer, you can make a manual backup of Registry Files on your computer at any time by following the steps below.

-1. Click on the Start button > Type Task Scheduler in the search box and click on Task Scheduler App in search results.
+1. Type Task Scheduler in the search box and click on Task Scheduler App in search results.

 Open Windows Task Scheduler